-The 13th Amendment to the United States Constitution purported to abolish the institution of slavery, but it exception for created an compulsory labor performed by people convicted of crimes.
-In November 2022, voters in Alabama, Vermont, Louisiana.
-Tennessee, and Oregon will be asked to vote on ballot initiatives that would strike language from their state constitutions that currently states to incarcerated people to perform labor with minimal or no pay.1 This policy brief examines the legal language of these ballot initiatives and evaluates whether each measure. if approved by voters, will actually close the compulsory labor loophole.
+The 13th Amendment to the United States Constitution purported to abolish the institution of slavery, but it created an exception for compulsory labor performed by people convicted of crimes.
+In November 2022, voters in Alabama, Vermont, Louisiana, Tennessee, and Oregon will be asked to vote on ballot initiatives that would strike language from their state constitutions that currently allows states to force incarcerated people to perform labor with minimal or no pay.
+This policy brief examines the legal language of these ballot initiatives and evaluates whether each measure, if approved by voters, will actually close the compulsory labor loophole.
 In addition, this policy brief focuses on the particular impact that these measures may have on incarcerated women of color.